The library provides services and support for researchers at each of your research stage to facilitate your research managing and sharing.

 More information about open science benefits, principles, development, and practices at Hanken, see the LibGuide on Open science.

-Doctoral students can get hands-on support and training in open science principles and practices including how to share your research and how to publish open access to publications, research data and teaching materials, as well as in research data management (RDM) know-how, from the 69990-E Training in Research data management (RDM) and Open science Doctoral Course in Moodle.
+Doctoral students can get hands-on support and training in open science principles and practices including how to share your research and how to publish open access to publications, research data and teaching materials, as well as in research data management (RDM) know-how, from the online 69990 Research Data Management (RDM) and Open Science Doctoral Course in Moodle (Period II, 30.10 - 15.12.2023).

 Questions concerning open science can be addressed to openresearch@hanken.fi.